 Illinois Oil and Gas Interactive Map (ILOIL)

-ILOIL was last updated on November 10, 2015 at approximately 10:00 am.
+ILOIL was last updated on November 10, 2015.
 Updates include, but are not limited to, updating the API Number links to reflect a new Oracle database server, adding more selection tools (like point, line, and freehand lines and polygons), tooltips when you hover over Status, Formation, and Field Codes, and some minor changes to filtering selections.

 Also added with this update was a mobile version.
 Now when try to navigate to the ILOIL application on a mobile phone you will automatically be redirected to a mobile version.
 The mobile version was created using Esri's Web AppBuilder.
 As you can access the internet over a WiFi or cellular network, you can access the data you are used to accessing from your desktop.